zak-45/WLEDAudioSync-Chataigne-Module/README.md

 - All WLED Sound Reactive effects supported: volume based or FFT based.

-- FFT Analysis fully customisable by GUI this provide different way to effects custimisation.
+- FFT Analysis fully customisable by GUI this provide different way to effects customisation.

 - Message version 1 (V1) and version 2 (V2) included, so can stream even to ESP8266